Credit Card Competition Act: Myths & Facts

 Will credit card security be harmed?
 No

 The bill requires that credit cards be able to be routed over at least two unaffiliated networks.
 One could still be Visa or Mastercard while the second could be networks like NYCE, Star or Shazam.
 Those networks are currently trusted by banks and consumers alike with billions of dollars in debit card and ATM transactions each day.
-In fact, the Federal Reserve says they have about one-fifth of the fraud of Visa and Mastercard’s networks.
+In fact, the Federal Reserve says they have about one-eighth the fraud of Visa and Mastercard’s networks.
 American Express and Discover, both of which have robust security, could also be the second network.

 In addition, the legislation would close a glaring security gap by blocking networks supported by foreign governments like China’s UnionPay from entering the U.S. processing market.
 Currently, any bank could choose to route its credit card processing to UnionPay, effectively outsourcing consumers’ sensitive financial data to a foreign government.